HackYourFuture/React/homework/Week 3.md

 * [ ] Eat breakfast, Fri Sep 15 2017 [remove]
 ```

-All the **state** should be in the `App` component.
-No state should be in the other components.
 Before you start draw a mockup and identify the components with colours.

 As a bonus, have the option to edit the description of a todo item.
 A mockup of the end result, in this case, should be the following: